John Gorton: Early political involvement

 After resuming his life in Mystic Park, Gorton was elected unopposed to the Kerang Shire Council in September 1946.
 He remained on the council until 1952, overlapping with his first term in the Senate, and from 1949 to 1950 was shire president.
 Although he had little previous experience, Gorton began to develop a reputation as a powerful public speaker.
 His first major speech, in April 1946, was an address to a welcome-home gathering for returned soldiers at the Mystic Park Hall.
-In what John Brogden has described as "Australia's best unknown political speech", he exhorted his audience to honour those who had died in the war by building "a world in which meanness and poverty, tyranny and hate, have no existence".
-Gorton's next major speech was made in September 1947, at a rally against the Chifley Government's attempt to nationalise private banks.
+In what John Brogden has described as "Australia's best unknown political speech", he exhorted his audience to honour those who had died in the war and saying "we must do our most to alleviate the immediate suffering, and we must take our place in the world, not as a self-sufficient, sealed-off unit, but as a member of a family, the members of which are dependent the one upon the other".

+Gorton's next major speech was made in September 1947, at a rally against the Chifley government's attempt to nationalise private banks.
 He told the crowd in Kerang that they should oppose the establishment of banks run by politicians, and objected in particular to the government's decision not to take the issue to a referendum.
 According to his biographer Ian Hancock, "the bank nationalisation issue marked his advance beyond purely local politics and stamped him firmly and publicly as an anti-socialist".